soarlab/soarlab.github.io/_persons/README.md

-# VDL Profiles
+# SOARlab Profiles

-All VDL members are responsible for updating their content regularly.
+All SOARlab members are responsible for updating their content regularly.

-## Creating a VDL Member Profile
+## Creating a SOARlab Member Profile

 Please create a profile using the template here.
 Save this as a new Markdown file with your name as a unique key.
 In the template, do not remove or delete